seunghunoh57/SPIP-Calc/README.md

 You can view the website via: https://seunghunoh57.github.io/google-maps-assignment/

 ### Offline:
-Clone the repository and navigate to the local repository folder.
-In your terminal, type:
+Clone the repository to the desired folder using your terminal.
+Then, navigate to the local repository folder and type:

 ```npm start```